Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: piecewise-constant potential

 Let us choose the potential as

-where $U_0$, $U_1$, and $\alpha\in[0,1]$ are varying parameters and for the most part we set $U_2 = 0$.
+where $U_0$, $U_1$, and $\alpha\in[0,1]$.
 Our potential has finite jumps at $-\alpha \pi/2$ and $\pi/2$, and it diverges to infinity at $\pm \pi$.
 For a finite discontinuity of the potential the probability current must be constant to satisfy the conservation of probability.
-Assuming we have a finite jump at $a$ the "jump" conditions are
+Assuming we have a finite jump at $x$ the "jump" conditions are

 We assume that the potential has a positive infinite value at the edges of the domain.
 At the edges of the domain, the probability current must be zero, $J(\pm \pi)=0$, if we are to have a non-trivial steady state.